 This image may be protected by copyright law.
 Contact the Bentley Historical Library for permission to reproduce, display or transmit this image.
 Repository: Bentley Historical Library

-Article Keywords: Businesses, Entertainment, Historical Buildings, Movie Theaters, Orpheum Theater, Recreation, Signs & Signage, Theaters
+Article Keywords: Businesses, Entertainment, Historic Buildings, Movie Theaters, Orpheum Theater, Recreation, Signs & Signage, Theaters

 People: J. Frederick Wuerth